 Calvert, Samuel, 1828-1913.
 Attempted assassination of the Duke of Edinburgh at Clontarf, NSW.
-Photo: National Library of Australia

 2005 anti-terrorist legislation.
 With a sunset clause of two years it streamlined trial procedures for treason and added to local sedition laws (including the introduction of the rather quaint seditious offence of failing to stand during the loyal toast).
 This legislation was widely regarded as an over-reaction and was not renewed after the expiry of its sunset clause.